Richard Riakporhe: Professional career

 Riakporhe returned from a near two-year layoff to face Krzysztof Twardowski on 2 October 2021 in his first non-title bout since 28 July 2018.
-He won the fight by unanimous decision, with all three judges scoring the fight 79-72.
+He won the fight by unanimous decision, with all three judges scoring the fight 79–72.
 A month later, Riakporhe beat Olanrewaju Durodola by a fifth-round technical knockout to capture the vacant WBC Silver cruiserweight title.

-Riakporhe was booked to face Fabio Turchi on 26 March 2022, in the main event of a BOXXER Fight Night card which will take place at the Wembley Arena in London, England.
-Turchi withdrew from the bout on 9 March, due to injuries sustained in training, and was replace by Deion Jumah.
-He won the fight by knockout, flooring Jumah with a right straight to the body early in the eight round.
+Riakporhe was booked to face Fabio Turchi on 26 March 2022, in the main event of a BOXXER Fight Night card which was scheduled to take place at the Wembley Arena in London, England.
+Turchi withdrew from the bout on 9 March, due to injuries sustained in training, and was replaced by Deion Jumah.
+Riakporhe won the fight by knockout, flooring Jumah with a straight right to the body early in the eighth round.
 Riakporhe faced Turchi on the 11 June 2022, once again as the main event of a BOXXER card.
-Riakporhe extended his unbeaten record again in an IBF world title eliminator, flooring Turchi in the second with a body shot.
-Turchi rose to his feet after the eight count, but, with Turchi being visibly hurt, his corner threw in the towel.
+Riakporhe extended his unbeaten record again in an IBF world title eliminator, flooring Turchi in the second round with a body shot.
+Turchi rose to his feet after the eight count, but with Turchi being visibly hurt, his corner threw in the towel.
 Referee Steve Gray stopped the fight 1:53 into the round.

-Riakporhe faced the former two-time WBO cruiserweight world champion Krzysztof Głowacki on 21 January 2023 (on the undercard of Chris Eubank Jr. vs Liam Smith).
+Riakporhe faced the former two-time WBO cruiserweight world champion Krzysztof Głowacki on 21 January 2023 (on the undercard of Chris Eubank Jr. vs. Liam Smith).
 He won the fight by a fourth-round technical knockout.

+On 15 June 2023, the IBF cruiserweight champion Jai Opetaia was ordered to make a mandatory title defense against Riakporhe.
+He entered into negotiations with Opetaia in lieu of Mateusz Masternak, who withdrew from a scheduled purse bid with the Australian the day before.
+Riakporhe withdrew from the negotiations on August 8, 2023, shortly before a scheduled purse bid hearing.

+Riakporhe challenged WBO cruiserweight champion Chris Billam-Smith at Selhurst Park in London, England, on 15 June 2024, but lost by unanimous decision.
+The ringside judges scored the contest 116–111, 115–112, 115–112.

+On his debut at heavyweight, Riakporhe beat Kevin Nicolas Espindola at Anb Arena, Riyadh, Saudi Arabia, when his opponent retired at the end of round four.

+He beat Tommy Welch by technical knockout in the second round at Tottenham Hotspur Stadium in London on 15 November 2025.